What is Sensory Integration?

 *Difficulty in making transitions from one situation to another.

 *Delays in speech, language or motor skills.

-– To provide right kind of sensory stimulations for normalizing the sensory systems.
+-To provide the right kind of sensory stimulations for normalizing the sensory systems